Suvrat-Ketkar/Suvrat-Ketkar/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 # 🌟 About Me:
-I'm a **Machine Learning and Web Developer** passionate about building web applications and scalable web solutions.I have experience in **Flask, ExpressJS, Machine Learning and NLP.**
+I'm a **Machine Learning enthusiast and Web Developer** passionate about building web applications and scalable web solutions.I have experience in **Flask, ExpressJS, Machine Learning and NLP.**

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">